Esteban Pavletich Trujillo: Death

 Pavletich died in Lima on 8 February 1981, at the age of 74.

 Awards and honors

-Pavletich won the National Novel Award of Peru in 1959 for his novel No se suicidan los muertes (English: The dead do not commit suicide).
+Pavletich won the National Novel Award of Peru in 1959 for his novel No se suicidan los muertos (English: The dead do not commit suicide).

 In 1960, the French Minister of Culture, André Malraux, named Pavletich a Knight of the Order of Arts and Letters.